 Alternatively, we recommend investigating alternative components or a potential mitigating control.

-If you're not yet a Sonatype customer and want to find out if your code is vulnerable, you can use Sonatype's free Nexus Vulnerability Scanner to quickly find out.
+If you're not yet a Sonatype customer and want to find out if your code is vulnerable, you can use Sonatype's free Sonatype Vulnerability Scanner to quickly find out.

-Finally, you can visit the Nexus Intelligence Insights page for a deep dive into other vulnerabilities like this one.
-Or subscribe to automatically receive Nexus Intelligence Insights hot off the press.
+Finally, you can visit the Sonatype Intelligence Insights page for a deep dive into other vulnerabilities like this one.
+Or subscribe to automatically receive Sonatype Intelligence Insights hot off the press.